BriseLee/learning-from-d3il/environments/d3il/README.md

   - `get_reward()` which calculates a reward (only for RL, not needed for IL)
   - `_check_early_termination()` which checks if a condition is satisfied for an early termination
   - `_reset_env()` which resets the environment to an initial state
 - Given a policy, the `check_mode` function defines which mode it is currently executing.
-If you define a multi-modal task, you need to know how many modes/solutions there.
+If you define a multi-modal task, you need to know how many modes/solutions there.+